(Revised and Approved October 2021)

 Policy on the Diocesan Safe Environment Program (SEP) Training.
 Under Article 12 of the Charter, the Safe Environment Program Office is responsible for the administration of Safe Environment Program Training.
-The Diocese of St. Petersburg will require SEP training of all Church Personnel, Covered Volunteers, Contractors, Vendors, and candidates for ordination who may have the care, responsibility, and or supervision of Children, Youth or Vulnerable Adults.
-These individuals must complete the required SEP training, which is offered online.
+The Diocese of St. Petersburg will require SEP training of all Church Personnel, Covered Volunteers, Contractors, Vendors, and candidates for ordination who may be entrusted with the care of Children, Youth or Vulnerable A These individuals must complete the required SEP training, which is offered online.
 This training expires five years from the initial date of training and also qualifies the recipient for employment or volunteer ministries which involve the care, responsibility, or supervision of Vulnerable Adults.
 SEP training re-certification is required every 5 years thereafter.

 The Diocesan Safe Environment Program Office is also responsible for maintaining a central database that will track the training and background screening status on all program participants.
 Appropriate staff members of parishes, schools and other diocesan entities are to inform those persons requiring 5-year recertification training prior to the expiration of their 5-year certification period.